Metabolic surgery refers to surgical procedures used in the treatment of metabolic diseases, especially, type 2 diabetes.

 This is also a keyhole surgical procedure which creates a small egg-shaped pouch in the upper stomach that is then connected to the lower part of the small intestine in a "Y" configuration.
 Food is diverted by this bypass and is only absorbed in a short segment of the intestines.

-You will undergo a detailed consultation to discuss what procedure is best for you.
-You will also undergo blood tests, abdominal ultrasound and gastroscopy to ensure that you are suitable for surgery.
+You will undergo a detailed consultation to discuss which metabolic surgery procedure is best for you.
+You will also undergo blood tests, abdominal ultrasound and gastroscopy to ensure that you are suitable for metabolic surgery.
 Your surgeon will lead a multi-disciplinary team of dieticians, physiotherapists and other medical specialists to ensure that all associated medical problems are managed in the perioperative period.

 Surgery is performed under general anaesthesia and takes about 2 hours.
 You will be put on a liquid diet for a few days better progressing to soft foods.
 Most patients will stay in hospital for 3 – 5 days.
 You will be mobilising the day after surgery and the majority of patients will be back to normal activities and exercise after about 2 weeks.